 BIO

-She has worked with VICE, VICE News, CNN International, the Financial Times Magazine, TIME, the Thomson Reuters Foundation, BBC, the Washington Post, the Irish Times, the Guardian, the New York Times, Magnum Photos, Channel 4 News, Foreign Policy, Al Jazeera, NBC News, Maclean’s, the Sunday Times, Newsweek, RTE, ELLE, Marie Claire, ZEIT Online, Voice of America, the Independent, the Telegraph, Deutsche Welle, IRIN, the New Statesman, the New Internationalist, the National, the Huffington Post and ITV News, and had stories and photojournalism republished on six continents by outlets including Pacific Standard, National Geographic, NPR, the Times of India, Euronews, the Christian Science Monitor, Sky News, the Observer, the Globe and Mail, ABC News, Forbes, the Economist and TeleSUR English, among many others.
+She has worked with VICE, VICE News, CNN International, the Financial Times Magazine, TIME, the Thomson Reuters Foundation, BBC, the Washington Post, the Irish Times, the Guardian, the New York Times, Magnum Photos, Channel 4 News, Foreign Policy, Al Jazeera, NBC News, Maclean’s, the Sunday Times, Newsweek, RTE, ELLE, Marie Claire, Die Zeit, Voice of America, the Independent, the Telegraph, Deutsche Welle, IRIN, the New Statesman, the New Internationalist, the National, the TLS, the Huffington Post and ITV News, and had stories and/or photojournalism republished on six continents by outlets including Pacific Standard, National Geographic, NPR, the Wall Street Journal, the Times of India, Euronews, the Christian Science Monitor, Sky News, Der Spiegel, the Observer, the Globe and Mail, ABC News, Forbes, the Economist and TeleSUR English, among many others.

-HEFAT certified, Sally has reported from countries including Nigeria, Iraq, Syria, Sudan, France, Germany, Belgium, Burkina Faso, Ireland, the UK, Lebanon, Jordan, DR Congo, Panama, Cambodia, the Gambia, Liberia, Hungary, Luxembourg, Ghana, Rwanda, Malawi, Ethiopia, Madagascar, the US, Italy, Malta, Kenya, Uganda, Somalia, Niger and Sierra Leone.
-Her writing has been translated into nine languages and she has appeared as a TV and radio guest.
+HEFAT certified, Sally has reported from countries including Nigeria, Iraq, Syria, Sudan, France, Germany, Belgium, Burkina Faso, Ireland, the UK, Lebanon, Jordan, DR Congo, Panama, Cambodia, the Gambia, Liberia, Hungary, Luxembourg, Ukraine, Ghana, Rwanda, Malawi, Ethiopia, South Sudan, Madagascar, the US, Italy, Malta, Kenya, Uganda, Somalia, Niger, Tunisia, Palestine, Bangladesh and Sierra Leone.
+Her writing has been translated into at least nine languages and she has appeared as a TV and radio guest.
+Her work has also been exhibited in the Pompidou Centre in Paris; in German government offices in Berlin; and at EPIC, the Irish Emigration Museum, in Dublin.

-Sally has a law degree from University College Dublin and an MSc in International Politics from Trinity College, Dublin, where her thesis was on post-conflict societies and theories of civil war resolution.
-She has worked as a trainer at the BBC Academy; a guest lecturer at London College of Communication, New York University, Princeton, TU Dublin, Loyola Marymount and UCD; and volunteered as a mentor for the Refugee Journalism Project.
+Sally is currently an adjunct professor at the UCD Sutherland School of Law.
+She has a law degree from University College Dublin and an MSc in international politics from Trinity College, Dublin, where her thesis was on post-conflict societies and theories of civil war resolution.
+In 2024, she completed the British Red Cross summer school on international humanitarian law at Cambridge University.
+She has worked as a trainer at the BBC Academy; a guest lecturer or speaker at universities including New York University, Boston University, Princeton, the London College of Communication, TU Dublin, Loyola Marymount and UT Sydney; and volunteered as a mentor for the Refugee Journalism Project.

 CV